Tulare County Regional Transit Agency: Tulare County

 Tulare County Area Transit (TCaT) provided mainly intercity routes, linking cities and communities within Tulare County.

 Woodlake

 Woodlake operated a dial-a-ride service within the city limits and unincorporated areas of the county starting in 1999; fixed intercity routes serving Woodlake were previously operated by Orange Belt Stages and TCaT.

 The Woodlake dial-a-ride service typically operated one of the city's three 16-passenger cutaway minibuses with the other two left in reserve.
 The Woodlake city bus connected with TCaT Route 30 at the Whitney Transit Center, which opened in October 2013 at 201 E Lakeview in downtown Woodlake; in total, there were four bus shelters: one at Whitney and the others at local schools (Woodlake High School, F.J.
 White Learning Center, and Castle Rock Elementary).

 Structure

-Each member agency appoints one elected official and one alternate representative to serve on the TCRTA Board of Directors.
-TCRTA holds one meeting per month, scheduled for the third Monday at 3 PM.
+Each member agency appoints one elected official and one alternate representative to serve on the RIDETC Board of Directors.
+RIDETC holds one meeting per month, scheduled for the third Monday at 3 PM.